SB 907: Driving under the influence and other driving offenses: comprehensive reform.

 This bill would impose for a person convicted of certain driving under the influence offenses an additional 3-year term for each prior conviction of those offenses occurring within 10 years, as specified.
 By imposing a sentencing enhancement, this bill would establish a state-mandated local program.

-Existing law requires the driver of a vehicle involved in an accident resulting only in damage to property, including vehicles, to immediately stop the vehicle at the nearest location that will not impede traffic or otherwise jeopardize the safety of other motorists and provide specified personal information to driver of the other vehicle.
+Existing law requires the driver of a vehicle involved in an accident resulting only in damage to property, including vehicles, to immediately stop the vehicle at the nearest location that will not impede traffic or otherwise jeopardize the safety of other motorists and provide specified personal information to the driver of the other vehicle.
 Existing law makes failing to comply with these requirements a misdemeanor.
 Existing law requires the driver of a vehicle involved in an accident resulting in injury to a person, other than that driver, or in the death of a person, to immediately stop the vehicle at the scene of the accident and provide specified personal information to the injured person or the occupants of the other vehicle and to any traffic or police officer at the scene of the accident.
 Existing law makes failing to comply with these requirements a crime.

 This bill would impose an increased penalty for each of the above-described violations if it occurred within 10 years of a separate driving under the influence, reckless driving, or gross vehicular manslaughter violation, as specified.
 By creating a sentencing enhancement, the bill would impose a state-mandated local program.